Remember That Antibiotics Should Not Always Be the First Answer During Cold and Flu Season

-No one likes cold and flu season.
-When it hits, it usually hits hard and brings those stuffy noses, coughs and general yuckiness.
-When we or someone we love feels bad, we want to help things get better as soon as possible.
-Many of us might use leftover antibiotics or rush to the doctor to get some.
-But this may be doing more harm than good.
+No one really likes cold and flu season.
+When it hits, it usually hits hard and brings with them the stuffy noses, coughs and general yuckiness that knock us off our feet.
+When someone we love feels bad, we want to help them get better as soon as possible.
+Many of us might reach for leftover antibiotics or rush to the family doctor to get some.
+But doing this will often do much more harm than good.

 Most Infections Are Viral, Not Bacterial